Japan, Philippines agree to sharply boost defense ties

 The two leaders “resolved” to increase the defense capabilities of their own countries and strengthen overall security cooperation with reciprocal port calls and aircraft visits and the transfer of more defense equipment and technology, according to a joint statement released later Thursday.
 It said Japan will transfer air surveillance radar systems to the Philippines and provide related personnel training.

+They “expressed serious concerns about the situation in the East and China Seas and strongly opposed the actions including force or coercion that may increase tensions,” the statement said.

-The two leaders also agreed to strengthen cyber and economic security.
+Kishida and Marcos also agreed to strengthen cyber and economic security.
 They also confirmed Japan’s continuing assistance to the Philippine coast guard in reinforcing its capabilities, including the improvement of port facilities at Subic Bay, a former U.S. naval base.

 Last year, the two island nations held their first four-way security talks among their defense and foreign ministers and agreed to strengthen their defense ties.